Documentation

 When you first open NearWord, you'll be guided through initial setup:

-1. Grant Accessibility permissions — NearWord needs this to detect text selections across all apps.
+1. Grant Accessibility permissions — NearWord needs this to capture screen content.
 Go to System Settings → Privacy & Security → Accessibility and enable NearWord.

-3. Select your theme — Choose between light, dark, or system-matched appearance.
+3. Select your theme — Choose between light, dark, or system-matched appearance in Settings.

 Features